 The maximum product of (Bd x Hd) which can be obtained on the demagnetization curve, i.e. in the second quadrant of the hysteresis loop.

 The maximum intrinsic induction possible in a material.

-The average value of magnetic induction over the area of the air gap, Ag; or it is the magnetic induction measured at a specific point within the air gap; measured in Gauss.
+The average value of magnetic induction over the area of the air gap, Ag; or the magnetic induction measured at a specific point within the air gap; measured in gauss.